tarwn/lessthandot-hugo/blogs/content/posts/2009-07-19-setting-sqldatasource-parameter-from-the.md

     }
     #endregion
 ```
-Alternative method of setting parameter&#8217;s value is to use DefaultValue of parameter, like this
+Alternative method of setting parameter's value is to use DefaultValue of parameter, like this

 ```vb.net
 Protected Sub FormView1_ItemUpdating(ByVal sender As Object, ByVal e As System.Web.UI.WebControls.FormViewUpdateEventArgs) Handles FormView1.ItemUpdating